jhkrug/hw-diag/docs/epinio-use-case/ep-pp.md

 Excalidraw saves files in its own format, which is JSON, so amenable to version control management.

 It was easy to re-create the Epinio diagram in Excalidraw, it took a couple of hours with no prior experience of the tool.
 The exported result in SVG and PNG and displayed below.
 The PNG looks more like the editor version than the SVG.
 Notice the use of icons imported from Kubernetes and other libraries.
+There is also a variant in Excalidraw's handwritten/drawn style.
+Which I sort of like, but am not sure about it's use in technical documentation.

 <figure>

 ![Excalidraw SVG](/img/epinio-excalidraw.svg)

 <figcaption>
 Figure 3: The Excalidraw SVG